Okanjo/okanjo-docs/docs/User Notifications.md

 ### Entity NVP Parameters

 `ids`
 :   `int csv` Required.
-ID or multiple ids of which notifications to update.
+ID or multiple ids of notifications to update.
 `flag`
 :   `bitwise flag` Required.
 The new bitwise flag attribute to update.
-Note: some flags are for internal use only and are purely informational and cannot be changed.
+Note: Some flags are for internal use only and are purely informational and cannot be changed.
 See [`NotificationFlags`](Constants.html#NotificationFlags).
 `enabled`
 :   `bit` Required.
-Whether to add or remove the flag from the set of notifications.
+Whether to add (`1`) or remove (`0`) the flag from the set of notifications.